Do I have to fix it - A Dealer's Guide to Used Car Warranty

 - a plastic vehicle particulars card;

-- a paper Form 4 for vehicles covered by statutory warranty; or
+- a paper Form 4 for vehicles covered by the statutory warranty under the Act; or

-- a paper Form 6 for vehicles not covered by statutory warranty.
+- a paper Form 6 for vehicles not covered by the statutory warranty under the Act.

 Where you choose to use a plastic vehicle particulars card you will be required to state whether or not the vehicle is covered by the statutory warranty.
 You will also be required to complete a paper version of a Form 4 or Form 6 at the time of sale, and provide the purchaser with a copy.